 Diane is a psycho-oncology influencer, a messaging strategist to senior business executives, an award-winning author, a national speaker on women in business and survivorship, and an advocate to bring more attention to the psychological trauma caused by cancer.
-She is a Patient Advisor for Blue Note Therapeutics and serves on the Survivorship Committee for the National Consortium of Breast Centers.
+She is a Patient Advisor for Blue Note Therapeutics and advises the Survivorship Committee for the National Consortium of Breast Centers.